criteo/mesos-term/README.md

 example using Marathon.

 ![authorized users](doc/images/authorizations.png?raw=true "Authorizations")

+If needed, an optional layer of security can be added by using the MESOS\_TERM\_ALLOWED\_TASK\_ADMINS parameter.
+This is a comma-separated whitelist of users/groups allowed to use the MESOS\_TERM\_DEBUG\_GRANTED_TO label in their Mesos applications.
+If empty, all users/groups are allowed to use the label.

 For security reasons, it has been decided to not allow administrators of an application to log in a container in the case the Mesos task runs as `root` or no user